wodby/docs/infrastructure/memory-consumption.md

-# Memory consumption of Wodby infrastructure
+# Wodby Infrastructure Memory Consumption

 The table below demonstrates how much memory our infrastructure consumes with the different # of apps.